BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/12_0_Embedding_Bitcoin_Scripts_in_P2SH_Transactions.md

 Supporting objectives include the ability to:

+   * Understand the P2SH Script
-   * Understand the P2WSH Script
+   * Understand the P2WSH Variation
    * Understand the Multisig Script
    * Understand the Various Segwit Variations of Scripts
    * Understand How to Spend Funds Sent to a P2WSH